manish-singh-bisht/Redis-From-Scratch/Learnings.md

 ## <ins>1.
 I/O multiplexing</ins>

+I/O (Input/Output) operations refer to any action where a program reads data from or writes data to an external source, such as:

+1. Reading from a file
+2. Writing to a file
+3. Reading data from a network socket (e.g., receiving HTTP requests)
+4. Writing data to a network socket (e.g., sending HTTP responses)
+5. Reading/writing from a database
+6. Reading input from a keyboard or other devices

 I/O multiplexing allows a program to monitor(actively checking for readiness of data) multiple I/O streams (e.g., sockets, files) simultaneously and take action only when data is available on one or more of them.
 This technique is especially useful for programs handling multiple I/O connections, such as servers managing multiple client connections.

 It is more efficient because it avoids blocking a thread on a single I/O operation and reduces resource usage by eliminating the need to create multiple threads or processes for each I/O stream.
 Instead, a single thread can efficiently manage multiple I/O sources.